 Last but not least - Always check the size of the beanie, skull-cap, headband, bandana etc before purchase.
 This will save you the hassle of trying these methods.
 And always hand wash and drip dry!

-If you have any other questions, feel free to comment below or message firstname.lastname@example.org!
+If you have any other questions about how to widen/shrink your beanie or headband, feel free to comment below or message firstname.lastname@example.org!